 MEA applies only to alcohol and other drug medical emergencies but does not apply to other prohibited conduct such as assault, property damage and distribution of illicit substances.
 If other prohibited conduct occurs the student will be held responsible for those violations.

 No. MEA will not provide protection from legal consequences of underage/excessive drinking, illegal drug use and the misuse of prescription drugs.

 The Director of the Office of Community Standards will decide whether or not a student is covered by MEA in lieu of facing formal university disciplinary action.

 The Director of the Office of Community Standards will allow MEA to cover a student when the student:

 Once.
 If a student has a second high-risk situation they will face student conduct charges.
 Students calling for help or assisting in a high-risk situation, even if they are in violation of an alcohol or drug policy, may use MEA multiple times.

 Yes.
 In order to successfully complete MEA, students must:

-4. Pay a $100 fee to cover the cost of the appropriate alcohol or other drug intervention program and pay a $150 fine
+- Pay a $100 fee to cover the cost of the appropriate alcohol or other drug intervention program

-6. Meet with Dr. Jenny Hall-Jones, the Assistant Dean of Students
+- Meet with the Assistant Dean of Students to discuss the incident

 Students who fail to successfully complete MEA will face university student conduct charges for the incident that prompted their admission to the program.